How to Install SSL certificate on Oracle WebLogic Server?

 Note:

-iii) KeyStore used to specify a location of JKS file, if no JKS file present in the path given, new KeyStorewill be created.
+ii) KeyStore used to specify a location of a JKS file, if no JKS file present in the path given, a new KeyStorewill be created.

 Step 2: Create Certificate Signing Request (CSR) for Key [alias_name] generated in the previous step